chriswells0/freebsd-scripts/README.md

 ## Scripts

-[backup-apache](backup-apache) backs up Let's Encrypt certs (if present), Apache includes, and the www directory.
+[backup/apache](backup/apache) backs up Let's Encrypt certs (if present), Apache includes, and the www directory.
 If Apache is installed in a jail, you can provide the path to the jail to back up from there.

 ---

-[backup-configs](backup-configs) backs up common config files that may have been modified on the system.
+[backup/configs](backup/configs) backs up common config files that may have been modified on the system.
 Includes /etc and /usr/local/etc from the host as well as from inside all jails.
 Also backs up configs for OSSEC and DKIM, if present.

 ---